BECAUSE WE'RE ALL ABOUT THAT SEABASS

-Australis Barramundi boasts one of the highest levels of Omega-3 fatty acids of any commonly eaten white fish.
+Australis Barramundi boasts one of the highest levels of omega-3 fatty acids of any commonly eaten white fish.
 Most mild-flavored fish that you might be familiar with lack abundant omega-3s, but you won’t miss out on the health benefits of fish when you enjoy barramundi.
 On average, our fish contain over 950mg per 6 oz serving (and that value doubles if you eat the skin!).
-It’s an excellent source of lean protein (34g/6oz serving) with only half the calories of farmed salmon and as such, it has been called the “Greek yogurt of fish.”
+It’s an excellent source of lean protein (34g per 6 oz serving) with only half the calories of farmed salmon and as such, it has been called the “Greek yogurt of fish.”

 Because food safety and purity are of the utmost importance, we ensure that our barramundi do not have any traceable levels of mercury, PCBs and other contaminants.
 Since barramundi are naturally hardy, they are raised free of antibiotics, hormones, additives, and colorants.
 Check out our product page for detailed nutritional facts.

-Sustainable ocean farming as practiced by Australis Aquaculture creates a wholesome and socially-responsible food source, while alleviating pressure on our planet’s depleted wild fish supply.
-Every aspect of the production and transportation are designed to reduce resource consumption and protect sensitive marine habitat.
+Sustainable ocean farming as practiced by Australis Aquaculture creates a wholesome and socially-responsible food source while alleviating pressure on our oceans’ wild fish supply.
+Every aspect of production and transportation are thoughtfully designed to reduce resource consumption and carbon emissions, and protect sensitive marine habitat.

-Barramundi are better than many fish at eating low on the food chain and converting grain into fish protein and healthful Omega-3 fatty acids.
-Farmed fish need only 1.5 lbs. of feed to produce 1 pound of body mass, compared with 2 for chicken, 2.9 for swine and 6.8 for cattle.
+Barramundi are naturally better than many fish at eating low on the food chain and converting grain into fish protein and healthful omega-3 fatty acids.
+Farmed fish need only 1.5 lbs of feed to produce 1 pound of body mass, compared with 2 for chicken, 2.9 for swine and 6.8 for cattle.
 Learn more about why this is so important on our sustainability page.

 Climate-Smart Ocean Farming is a leading-edge approach to sustainable food production that is designed to minimize resource use and environmental impact.

 Australis Aquaculture has developed its own proprietary, natural approach to fish farming that produces clean, traceable and healthy fish without the use of chemicals, antibiotics and colorants.
 Australis marries cutting-edge technology with time-tested technique to enable sustainable ocean farming at scale, making barramundi a cost-effective, resource-efficient protein to feed large populations.